dxmann73/docker/README.md

 - Volumes?
 See /tmp for an older version
   - find a way to mount this into the local FS - I want to see those logs!
   - mounting the volume directly failed with "Permission denied", can't seem to set this to a+rw
+- alias ll in alpine bash and change prompt to show cwd

 # docker compose